ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 ## Running Applications as Docker containers

-- Build Docker Images
+- Build Application's Docker Images

-  In a terminal and inside `springboot-kafka-mysql-cassandra` folder, run the following script to build the applications docker images
+  In a terminal and inside `springboot-kafka-mysql-cassandra` root folder, run the following script to build the applications docker images
   ```
   ./build-apps.sh
   ```